ecovillage/compostr/README.md

 ### EntityCache

 Until you provide some Wordpress PHP code to querie custom post types via their Custom (meta) Fields, to query and work with CPTs, all data will be read into memory using `Compostr::EntityCache`.

+### Syncer

+The `Syncer` class deals with wordpress data updates.

+To avoid re-creation of Posts and the respecive Meta Fields on update actions, prior cache population is needed and employed.

+### Image Upload/Featured images

+Images can be uploaded to Wordpress using the `ImageUploader` class, which comes with a Cache to avoid duplicate upload of images (where "duplication" reduces to "same name"!).

 ## Development